KomodoPlatform/NotaryNodes/season5/candidates/chips_node/README.md

 ## :pushpin: Server Admin

 I, NutellaLicka, will be the sysadmin of the CHIPS notary node.
 I have been a notary node for the previous 2 seasons, and am currently running again for a single node (for myself) in this election.
-Please check out my proposal to learn more
+Please check out my proposal to learn more.

 [https://github.com/NutellaLicka/NotaryNodes/blob/master/season5/candidates/nutellalicka/README.md](https://github.com/NutellaLicka/NotaryNodes/blob/master/season5/candidates/nutellalicka/README.md)